Water Soluble Fertilizer Calculator

 Since the fertilizer concentration is 1 g/L, you can use the equation in Step 2 to calculate the resulting ppm of P2O5 and K2O using the percent weights of P2O5 and K2O.
 The rearranged equations are:

 and so on for any other fertilizer components.
-However, you must still convert the compounds P2O5 and K2O to elemental concentrations of P and K. To do this, you will need to use the percent weight of P in P2O5 and percent weight of K in K2O.
+However, you must still convert the compounds P2O5 and K2O to elemental concentrations of P and K. To do this, you will need to use the percent weight of P in P2O5 and the percent weight of K in K2O.
 The conversions are as follows:

-If you're keen to practice, you can look up the atomic weights of each element to calculate this conversion yourself using the standard atomic weights of P, K, and O (retrieved from the 2018 Standard Atomic Weights in the):
+If you're keen to practice, you can look up the atomic weights of each element to calculate this conversion yourself using the standard atomic weights of P, K, and O (retrieved from the 2021 Standard Atomic Weights page on the):

 For example, you can find the weight conversion from K to K2O by dividing the atomic weight of all potassium atoms (2 in this case) by the total weight of K2O (2 potassium atoms + 1 oxygen atom).
 Alternatively, you can use our percent composition calculator.